offbynull/learn/Biology/input/input.md

     crop 0.8770 0 0.12 1.0
     ```

-    During telophase, nucleus membranes re-form around the newly split chromatin.
+    During telophase, nucleus_cell membranes re-form around the newly split chromatin.
 The chromatin also start to un-condense.
 The resulting daughter cells are gametes at this point (e.g. sperm cells).
 They no longer divide.

     During cytokinesis, the middle of the cell starts to push together and pinch off, forming 2 separate cells.
 Cytokinesis technically happens in parallel with telophase II (it isn't a part of telophase II), but it starts around the same time.